Chile Lime Skirt Steak Tacos

 Only three minor substitutions were made in this recipe.
 We chose Swerve sugar substitute over the sugar, olive oil vs vegetable oil and our corn tortillas were organic, NON GMO.
 Actually, all items were organic, non GMO and the meat selection is grass fed/finished with no hormones or nitrates.
 The lime and spice combination on the skirt steak was delicious.
-Slightly spice and slightly tart, this have become a menu staple in our house.
+Slightly spicy and slightly tart, this has become a menu staple in our house.
 As for the wine pairing of Zin...meh.
 I could take it or leave it.
 But keep your hands off my taco!

 Chile Spiced Skirt Steak Tacos